ExistUD1993/MonoSandbox-Networked/README.md

 - Download the latest release
 - Launch the game and enjoy the sandbox experience

-### <i> Disclaimer
-MonoSandbox is not affiliated with, endorsed, or sponsored by Gorilla Tag or Another Axiom LLC.
-Portions of the materials used are property of Another Axiom LLC. ©2021 Another Axiom LLC. </i>
+### <i>This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.</i>